 In fiscal 2015, we conducted pre-assessments covering specified businesses (data center businesses, etc.) in specified areas (China and India) within our overseas business and identified the human rights issues accompanying these businesses.
 In fiscal 2016, we conducted a human rights management survey covering all Group companies, both in Japan and overseas, based on the Guiding Principles on Business and Human Rights.
 This survey checked whether each company had a human rights policy in place, whether they had management systems for handling human rights issues, and identified any priority human rights issues.
 The results identified priority human rights issues for 250 of the 258 companies surveyed and indicated that 248 companies are working on specific initiatives to raise awareness about these human rights issues.

 Since fiscal 2017, we have brought in external specialized institutions* to implement risk assessments based on results obtained from in-house surveys.
-In fiscal 2017, a potential human rights impact assessment was carried out which assigned an evaluative score to the degree of negative impact of the NTT Group’s businesses on the human rights of stakeholders from the perspective of “the likelihood of future human rights risks in each country” and “severity of human rights risks arising in each business.”
+In fiscal 2017, a potential human rights impact assessment was carried out which assigned an evaluative score to the degree of negative impact of NTT Group’s businesses on the human rights of stakeholders from the perspective of “the likelihood of future human rights risks in each country” and “severity of human rights risks arising in each business.”
 The results of this led to us identifying Asia as a priority area for tackling human rights issues and establishing 21 human rights indicators for ICT business.
 In fiscal 2018, a manifest human rights impact assessment was carried out to verify the initiatives implemented in the previous fiscal year.
 After considering factors such as country risk for each country in Asia and impact on business, India was selected as the country to be assessed.
 Interviews were conducted with our local subsidiary and a local NGO that deals with human rights risk associated with specific business activities.
-As a result, of the 21 human rights indicators mapped, we identified five priority issues – “workplace discrimination” and “women’s rights” in regard to workers, “privacy rights” in regard to consumers, and “noise and environmental pollution” and “land, real estate, and residence rights” in regard to communities.
+The results of this confirmed that at present, there are no serious human rights issues that present a major risk to business operations.
+However, of the 21 human rights indicators mapped, we have identified five priority issues for the future – “workplace discrimination” and “women’s rights” in regard to workers, “privacy rights” in regard to consumers, and “noise and environmental pollution” and “land, real estate, and residence rights” in regard to communities.
 Going forward we will continue to monitor the 21 human rights issues, including these five, in all of our global business areas and conduct risk assessment and analysis, as well as implement systematic reviews, countermeasures, and relief efforts through engagement with stakeholders and specialists in human rights issues.